 My favourite series that we would watch together was, without a doubt, Star Trek: Voyager.
 I would plan weeknight-playdates around the schedule for new episodes.
 And my dad, ever patient, would sit with a squirming, six-year-old version of me, let me stay up an extra hour past bedtime, and watch each and every week.

 I don’t actually remember how I got started watching the series—only that I watched each episode through the weekly progression, season cliff-hangers and all.

 I’m pretty sure it was because of my dad.
 And for that I am grateful.

-As a child, I found Voyager much more intriguing than any of the other Star Trek series: I thought Captain Kathryn Janeway (played by Kate Mulgrew) was the coolest thing since sliced bread.
-Looking back now I see that the cast was not only lead by, but filled with strong, empowered, intelligent female characters… which was something of a rarity in the 90’s, and is still far too uncommon even now.
+As a child I found Voyager much more intriguing than any of the other Star Trek series: I thought Captain Kathryn Janeway (played by Kate Mulgrew) was the coolest thing since sliced bread.
+Looking back, I see that the cast was not only lead by, but also filled with strong, empowered, intelligent female characters… which was something of a rarity in the 90’s, and is still far too uncommon, even now.

 My dad didn’t just teach me how much fun it is to invest in characters and their stories, he taught me to invest in myself and my story through the characters we invested in together.

 Lynette is a writer, musician, and oxford comma purist by night, and a coffee-drinking fiend by day—in that order.
 For her, compelling characters make the world go round, one cracked-spine, marginalia-filled, dog-eared book at a time.